 This practice is known as automatic PO number generation, and it’s been gaining steam in recent years as cloud-based service providers have greatly cheapened its adoption cost.
 Larger businesses that find the manual approach of number generation and assignment too impractical and inaccurate look to these platforms for solutions.

-The Takeaway: Optimizing Purchase Order Processing Should Be a Top Priority
+The Takeaway: Optimizing the Purchase Order Process Should Be a Top Priority

 Purchase order numbers are essentially unique identifiers for every PO document you process and send to another company.
 These numbers greatly simplify the management of individual documents and help with financial auditing.